krzysztofzablocki/LifetimeTracker/README.md

 ## Tracking key actors

-Usually you want to use LifetimeTracker to track only key actors in your app, like ViewModels / Controllers etc. When you have more than `maxCount` items alive, the tracker will let you know.
+Usually, you want to use LifetimeTracker to track only key actors in your app, like ViewModels / Controllers etc. When you have more than `maxCount` items alive, the tracker will let you know.

 ### Swift